google/xls/docs_src/codegen_options.md

     should be deterministic across machines.

 -   `--solver_kind=z3` controls which SAT/SMT solver is used for analyses that use one.
-Currently only Z3 is supported.
+Z3 and Bitwuzla are currently supported.

 -   `--register_merge_strategy` controls how we merge registers between stages which may be shared.
 The options are `identity` which merges registers which